Jolka-JoJo/maze_resolver_maze_known/README.md

-# maze_resolver_maze_known
+# Maze resolver when maze is known
-App, which finds path from maze by using DFS algorithm
+App, which finds path from maze (maze's code is borrowed) by using DFS algorithm.
+Maze map is known.
+Path to gold is created in maze_resolver file and executed in start_a file.

+# Preview